microsoft/FluidExamples/node-demo/README.md

 npm start
 ```

 To create a new Fluid container press Enter.
-The container id will be printed in the terminal.
-Copy the container id, launch a new terminal window, and type/paste the initial container id to have multiple collaborative NodeJS clients.
+The container ID will be printed in the terminal.
+To have multiple collaborative NodeJS clients, copy the container ID, launch a new terminal window, and type/paste the initial container ID.